Tolszew/Linux-CentOS-Virtual-Machine-with-OpenShift-for-Vagrant/README.md

 `vagrant ssh`
 If at any time you want to stop working with the instance and halt the VM, execute the following command:
 `vagrant halt`

+There it is!
+Now you have a virtual machine which mimics the AWS DEV on your Windows 7 OS.